 As you can see, each of the above-mentioned content kinds has its own dedicated function that returns the URL address.
 There are times when you need to provide the URL of the blog page where the posts are displayed.

 If you want that, you will have to merge two separate functions.
-In more specific terms, you will need to get the ID of the blog page that you chose previously in the “Settings -> Reading” admin section of WordPress.
-Then, you need to utilize that page ID as an input for the get_permalink() method, which was mentioned in further detail earlier.
+In more specific terms, you will need to get the ID of the blog page that you chose previously in the "Settings -> Reading" admin section of WordPress.
+Then, you need to utilize that page ID as an input for the second line.

 Homepage and template URLs